 With federal loans, you could qualify for an income-based repayment (IBR) plan.
 With IBR plans, your payment is based on a longer repayment term and a percentage of your discretionary income (which has now been lowered from 10% to 5%).

-Planning ahead is the best way to avoid starting out 2023 with student loan stress.
+Planning ahead is the best way to avoid ending your summer with student loan stress.

 👇 Need a little help?
 Talk to a Bolder Money Coach about how to make the most of your student loan payments.